-As the owner or occupier of a building (with the exception of domestic dwellings) you are required by Fire Safety and Evacuation of Building Regulations 2006 to have in place a plan or procedure to evacuate occupants safely and promptly from the building in the event of fire.
+Pursuant to the Fire and Emergency New Zealand (Fire Safety, Evacuation Procedures, and Evacuation Schemes) Regulations 2018, a commercial building owner is required to have in place a plan or procedure to evacuate occupants safely and promptly from the building in the event of fire.

 Many smaller commercial and industrial buildings only require an evacuation procedure which is a basic documented plan on “what to do” in an emergency.
 A simple notice on the wall in prominent places is generally adequate.

-Larger buildings which are used for certain purposes or activities are required to implement a more detailed Evacuation Scheme which is presented to NZ Fire Service for their approval.
+Larger buildings which are used for certain purposes or activities are required to implement a more detailed Evacuation Scheme which is presented to Fire and Emergency New Zealand (FENZ) for their approval.
 This process can be handled by CoveKinloch New Zealand Ltd. Once approved by the fire service, 6 monthly fire drills are required.

-CoveKinloch New Zealand Ltd will advise you on what the requirement is for your building type.
-We have FPANZ (Fire Protection Association of New Zealand) certified consultants who are highly experienced in planning, designing, and implementing professional Evacuation Schemes for all building types, from smaller single level buildings through to complex industrial and commercial properties.
+CoveKinloch New Zealand Ltd can/are able to advise you on the requirements for your building.
+We have Fire Protection Association of New Zealand (FPANZ) certified consultants who are highly experienced in planning, designing and implementing professional Evacuation Schemes from the smaller single level buildings through to more complex industrial and commercial premises.